Kentucky’s Dedicated Family Law Appellate Attorneys

 Common Questions About Family Law Appeals

-We offer flat-fee pricing for appeals, starting at $10,000 for standard appeals, with pricing varying based on complexity and timing.
-View our pricing page for details.
+Appeals begin at a minimum flat fee of $10,000 plus expenses, with pricing varying based on complexity and timing.
+View our Costs page for details.

 Think the Judge Got It Wrong?